top of page

 The APC Program Directors:

-Shirley and Mark Kirchen have been retired since 1999, traveling to places like Beijing, Bangkok, and Anchorage volunteering as teachers of English as a second language and in GED programs for those seeking a high school diploma, as well as serving in a soup kitchen and food pantry when home in the San Francisco Bay Area.
+Shirley and Mark Kirchen have been retired since 1999, traveling to places like Beijing, Bangkok, and Anchorage volunteering as teachers of English as a second language and in GED programs for those seeking a high school diploma, as well as serving in a hospice program.
 In 2010 they met Fr.
 Pedro Walpole, S.J. at the home of Shirley’s sister in Manila.

 Per Mark and Shirley Kirchen:

-"We were very impressed with what we heard about the village school Pedro had founded at the village of Bendum in the hill country of Mindanao, so we accepted his invitation to visit the APC school.
+"We were very impressed with what we heard about the school Pedro had founded at the village of Bendum in the hill country of Mindanao, so we accepted his invitation to visit the APC school.
 The unique program of this school is the most effective we have seen for sustaining indigenous language and cultural values, and has now become the main focus of our volunteer efforts and will remain so.
-We visited the school again in April, 2016 and witnessed significant growth: from a single grade school to the addition of four connecting schools, K through third grade (in temporary facilities) and a new intergrated high school (in a permanent facility); from room and board for 20 students from neighboring villages to the same support for 80.
-The combined schools support more than 300 children at $1 per day each.
+We visited the school again in April, 2016 and witnessed significant growth: from a single grade school to the addition of three connecting schools, K through third grade, a new intergrated high school.
+Room and board for 20 students from neighboring villages has increased to the same support for 120.
+The combined schools support more than 400 children at less than $2 per day each.

 Donations by check can be mailed to :